Skip to main content

 • pathlib.Path or str: Path to an event data file.
 Supported file formats:

-• .csv: Pupil Cloud format file.
+• .csv: Pupil Cloud format CSV file.

 Note: Native format columns are automatically renamed to Pupil Cloud format for consistency.
 For example, mean_gaze_x -> fixation x [px].